rachel-meadows/rachel-meadows/README.md

 I'm particularly interested in language and text processing.
 My main language is Python and my most recent project is a command-line [malaphor generator](https://github.com/rachel-meadows/malaphor).

 In the process of working on this project, I also learned a little SQLite.
-At some point I'd also like to learn Django or Flask to make it accessible from the front end.
+At some point I plan to learn Django or Flask to make it accessible from the front end.

 ## My goals